Using Snowpark Python in Dataiku: basics#

 from snowflake.snowpark.functions import col

-fare_amount = df_trips.select([col('"fare_amount"'),col('"tip_amount"')])
+fare_amount = snowpark_df_trips.select([col('"fare_amount"'),col('"tip_amount"')])

 # Shorter equivalent version:

-fare_amount = df_trips.select(['"fare_amount"','"tip_amount"'])
+fare_amount = snowpark_df_trips.select(['"fare_amount"','"tip_amount"'])

-Computing the average of a column#
+Computing the average of a column

 Collect the mean fare_amount.
 This returns a 1-element list of type snowflake.snowpark.row.Row: